emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 2. Pre-merge checklist
 ----------------------

 #.
-Is there a document (issue, job) recording the problem that is
+Is there a permanent visible document (issue, job), referenced by
-   solved by the changes in the branch?
+   the branch, recording the problem that is solved by the changes in the branch?

 #.
 Does the branch solve the problem?

 #.
-Is there an automated test case that demonstrates that the problem
+Is there an automated test case that demonstrates the problem
-   is solved?
+   (without the branch) and that that the problem is solved (with the branch)?

 #.
-If there are interface changes, is there documentation?
+If there are interface changes, are they documented?

 #.
-If the changes are significant and user-visible, have you updated
+If the changes are significant and user-visible, is there an update
-   the release notes (``manual/source/release.rst``)?
+   to the release notes (``manual/source/release.rst``)?

 #.
 Has there been a code review?